mwangidennis1/church-turing-playground/README.md

 # Lambda Calculus Interpreter
+This project was developed as part of SFE 4015: Software Configuration Management

-An interactive web-based interpreter for lambda calculus expressions, allowing users to input and evaluate lambda terms through beta reduction.
+It is an  interactive web-based interpreter for lambda calculus expressions, allowing users to input and evaluate lambda terms through beta reduction plus a simple simulation of the Turing machine

+The project is intended to showcase basic foundations of the church-turing hypotheses

 ## Overview